CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Should Kids Under 5 Who’ve Had COVID-19 Still Get Vaccinated?

-Yes, experts recommend kids who have had COVID should still receive the vaccine, as it can help protect against future variants.
-While natural immunity is great, it’s not enough to protect against possibly aggressive new variants and in the long term, Amin says.
+Yes, experts recommend kids who’ve had COVID should still receive the vaccine, as it can help protect against future variants.
+While natural immunity is great, it’s not enough to protect against possibly aggressive new variants, Amin says.
 “This virus can outsmart us.
 The vaccine can add more protection than natural immunity.”

 Should My Child Get the COVID-19 Vaccine If They’re Sick?